AnuVi/projekt_andmeanalyysi_aines/readme_ENG.md

 To evaluate the strength of the relationship, Cramér’s V was used, which produced a value of ~0.5, indicating a moderately strong association between the two variables.

-Therefore, we can conclude that our reading experience and Figure 8 did not mislead our assumptions.
+Therefore, we can conclude that reacher's reading experience and Figure 8 did not mislead our assumptions.

-## Relationship Between Series and Publication Year
+## Series and Publication Year

 Around the turn of the previous century, even people far removed from literature occasionally found themselves thinking about Harry Potter.
-The reason was likely the media buzz that kept growing with the release of each new installment.
+The reason was caused by the media buzz that kept growing with the release of each new book.
 In total, 7 books in the series were published between 1997 and 2007.
 This inspired the idea to investigate whether the proportion of books that are part of a series has increased over time.

 When examining the publication year dataset, it became apparent that 150 books were missing this attribute or had